Everest Base Camp Helicopter Tour With Landing

 2. Private tour 2026 & 2027

-Both tour options include flying to Everest base camp, Kala Patthar, and landing at the Everest View Hotel for breakfast.
+All the above tour options include flying to Everest Base Camp with Kala Patthar, Landing at Kalapatthar and landing at the Everest View Hotel for breakfast.
 The entire trip typically lasts around 4 to 5 hours, offering spectacular aerial views of the mountains, Sherpa Valley, and glaciers.

-Group cost breakdown for Everest Base Camp Helicopter Tour with Landing Cost 2026 & 2027:
+Group Cost breakdown for Everest Base Camp Helicopter Tour for 2026 & 2027 (sharing basis with Flyover Everest Base Camp & Kalapatthar Option)

 No of TravelersCost Per PersonContact Us